LongBu/AWS-SAP-C02-Study-Guide/README.md

   * As oppose to the owner of the bucket typically paying for the transfer costs, the requester of the objects pays for the transfer and the request
   * Requester must be authenticated
   * Good use case for sharing large files (eg: datasets)

+##### S3 Object Lock
+  * Versioning must be enabled
+  * WORM
+  * May block version deletion for a set period of time (or not)
+    * Retention Period: fixed period of time
+    * Legal Hold: WORM, no expiration/deletion
+  * Modes
+    * Retention Governance mode: users unable to overwrite/delete object version(s) or alter its lock settings unless possessing special permissions
+    * Retention Compliance mode: protected object version can't be overwritten or deleted by anyone including the root user of the AWS account.
+When an object is locked in compliance mode, its retention mode can't be changed and its retention period can't be shortened

+##### S3 Data Transfer pricing (eg: current US terms)
+  * 50-500% faster

 ## Database